 Do not disturb, remove or obliterate any traffic control signs, advisory signs, shoulder delineators or beam guard in place along the traveled roadways without the approval of the engineer.
-Immediately repair or replace any damage done to the above during the construction operations at contractor expense.
+Any damage done to the above during construction operations shall be repaired or replaced at the contractor's expense.